Merijn68/outlier-detection/medium_draft.md

 - IBM TSPulse Model Anomaly Detection

 This deep learning foundation model enables advanced time series anomaly detection with a simple interface.
 The model assigns anomaly scores that can be thresholded for binary anomaly classification.
-The TSPulse method scored considerably worse, as the method was not able to pinpoint the anomalies on the exact date of the occurrence.
-Causing false positives surrounding the actual anomalies.
+The TSPulse method scored worse because it couldn’t pinpoint anomalies on the exact dates, causing false positives around the actual anomalies.
 Probably the method can be tweaked, by including manual windowing again.

 LOF performed exceptionally well in our test case, but it does not model financial dynamics like autocorrelation or volatility clustering.
 In more volatile or non-stationary markets, this could lead to false positives or missed anomalies.
 Time-series-aware models like GARCH or using residuals from ARIMA can offer more robust performance by adapting thresholds based on expected volatility.
 For many institutions, however, such models can be complex to implement.
 That’s why simple approaches with thoughtful windowing can still be effective — as long as they're tested thoroughly.